Choose a logo and customize the overall layout of the site.

 Note You can publish additional modules in the toolbar positions.

 Breadcrumbs are a navigational element for hierarchical page structures.
 By default, they are hidden.
 If Display the breadcrumb navigation is enabled, they will show up above the main content of a page, for example when looking at the Blog view.

 This is a shortcut that publishes breadcrumbs on this position.
-You can also publish a breadcrumbs module on any available theme position.
+You can also publish a breadcrumbs module on any available module position.

-Note This setting won't display the breadcrumbs on static pages created with the YOOtheme Pro page builder.
-Instead, use the Joomla module element to publish the breadcrumbs.
+Note This setting won't display the breadcrumbs on pages and templates created with the YOOtheme Pro page builder.
+Instead, use the breadcrumbs element to publish the breadcrumbs.